valerystrizh/pytorch-histogram-loss/README.md

 # Histogram Loss

-This is implementation of the paper [Learning Deep Embeddings with Histogram Loss](https://arxiv.org/pdf/1611.00822.pdf) in pytorch
+This is implementation of the paper [Learning Deep Embeddings with Histogram Loss](https://arxiv.org/pdf/1611.00822.pdf) in PyTorch

 Pretrained resnet 34 was used.
 Shared dropout with 0.2 probability and one fully connected layer with 512 neurons were added to the end of the net.